Summary

 West Virginia

 Independent Joe Manchin, who was elected as a Democrat, was re-elected in 2018 with 49.6% of the vote.
-On November 9, 2023, Manchin announced he would not seek re-election.[12]
-Since Manchin announced his retirement, all major outlets have since rated this seat as expected to flip to GOP control, which would put this seat in Republican hands for the first time in 68 years.
+On November 9, 2023, Manchin announced he would not seek re-election.[13]
+Since Manchin announced his retirement, all major outlets have rated this seat as expected to flip to GOP control, which would put this seat in Republican hands for the first time in 68 years.

-Popular Governor Jim Justice easily defeated U.S. representative Alex Mooney[188] in the Republican primary.
+Popular governor Jim Justice easily defeated U.S. representative Alex Mooney[164] in the Republican primary.

 Wheeling mayor Glenn Elliott, who has Manchin’s endorsement,[165] defeated community organizer and U.S. Marine Corps veteran Zachary Shrewsbury and former coal executive Don Blankenship in the primary for the Democratic Party nomination.[166]